 Click here to download the images for the SciCom Logo Requirements!

 Unless you have produced posters in the past, it is strongly recommended that you attend one of the poster creation workshops before trying to create your SRS poster.
 Dates, times, and locations of these workshops are provided in the 'Poster Support' drop down item off the menu navbar below 'Author'.

 Plotter Paper Size: Plotting paper is 42" wide.
 Thus you will have a maximum of 42" in height for a landscape orientation poster or 42" in width for a portrait orientation poster.
-You should allow for a 1 to 2 inch border around your poster.
+You should allow for a 1 inch border around your poster.
 If you use Microsoft PowerPoint to make your poster (which is not recommended) you are limited by the program to a maximum poster size of 56" x 56" - so you must set your poster to be 42" tall and only 56" wide.
 If you are limited to Microsoft Office products and want to make a poster that is 42" tall and 60" wide then use Microsoft Publisher.

 Style: Use guidelines published by the professional societies in your major, if available.
 Your faculty advisor can help you with style decisions.
 Your poster must have a white background.
 This vastly improves printing speed and reduces ink usage.
 It is also recommended that you see the poster preparation guide web links on the SRS website.